New England Women's and Men's Athletic Conference: History

 The NEWMAC was established in 1998, when the former New England Women's 8 Conference (NEW 8) voted to begin sponsoring conference play and championships for men.
 At this time, the conference expanded its membership to include Springfield College and the United States Coast Guard Academy.

-The NEW 8 began play in 1985-86 as the New England Women's 6 Conference (NEW 6).
+The NEW 8 began play in 1985–86 as the New England Women's 6 Conference (NEW 6).
 Charter members were Babson College, Brandeis University, Massachusetts Institute of Technology (MIT), Smith College, Wellesley College and Wheaton College.
 Mount Holyoke College and Worcester Polytechnic Institute (WPI) joined in 1988 and the name was changed to the NEW 8 Conference.
 At the conclusion of the 1994–95 academic year, Brandeis University withdrew from the NEW 8 to join the University Athletic Association (where its men's sports competed at that time) and Clark University accepted membership, keeping the NEW 8's membership at eight institutions.

 In March 2012, NEWMAC announced the addition of Emerson College as the 11th full member of the league starting in the 2013–14 academic year.
 With the addition of Emerson the NEWMAC began re-sponsoring the sport of men's lacrosse, adding an affiliate member, Massachusetts Maritime Academy.
 In July 2012, the conference welcomed Simmons College as an affiliate member to compete in the sport of rowing.

 In April 2015, the conference office announced it would begin sponsoring football in the 2017 season, with Maine Maritime Academy, the United States Merchant Marine Academy and Norwich University as affiliate members.
 On September 29, 2015, NEWMAC announced the addition of the Catholic University of America as another associate member in football effective July 1, 2017, and on June 23, 2021, the conference added the State University of New York Maritime College (SUNY Maritime) as its new football affiliate in 2023, leaving the Eastern Collegiate Football Conference after the 2022 season.

 In February 2022, the Landmark Conference announced that it would begin sponsoring football starting in the 2023–24 season, thus the Catholic University of America, a NEWMAC football affiliate, departed after the 2022–23 season.

+On August 19, 2025, the NEWMAC announced that it would add men's volleyball as a sponsored sport, with the first season in spring 2027 (part of the 2026–27 academic year).
+Full members Emerson, MIT, Springfield, and Wheaton were joined by three associates, namely the State University of New York at New Paltz (New Paltz), New York University (NYU), and Vassar College.